 Long answer: There’s a lot more competition across the board now than there was a few years ago, but affiliate marketing is still viable.

 You’ll have to put in a lot of work to stand out from the pack, but it’s undeniably doable.
 Whether or not you can do it will come down to how determined you are.
 There’s no such thing as Easy St when it comes to affiliate marketing.

 In short, affiliate marketing can be summarized as you marketing someone else’s product.
 In its most basic form, there’s not much else to it.
 In a way, it’s like working a 100% commission job – you’re only getting paid for results.

 In reality, it involves a lot more than simply selling something.

 You’ll need to acquire and then refine an objectively large skill set to be truly successful with affiliate marketing.
-You first have to find a profitable niche, then you have to figure out how to target its demographic, all while learning how to write unique high-quality content about your preferred niche.
+First you have to find a profitable niche, then you have to figure out how to target its demographic(s), all while learning how to write high-quality content.

 It’s a lot to juggle and can quickly turn into a full-time job.
 Minutes will turn to hours, hours to days, and days to pots of coffee.